+An email recently came from a client that summarizes the gratitude expressed by many: “I can't say in words how grateful I am to this truly good group of people who volunteer their time.
+Thank you.
 As I've sat for hours with other people who have come to seek out a thread of encouragement, I know it can't be easy for you to peek into and witness the pain of those whose most challenging life experiences are exposed.
 It can be heartbreaking and I want to recognize the uniquely compassionate and strong group that you are.
 I'm grateful for your desire and ability to touch so many lives and provide little rays of hope to so many.
+My life has been changed for the better because you care, sometimes when no one else does.
+Thank you, most sincerely.”

-Jade -Jade sought help from Timpanogos Legal Center when her ex-husband filed a Petition to Modify seeking joint physical and legal custody of their youngest child, who was unborn at the time of the divorce.
-He also filed a Motion for Temporary Orders.Jade was divorced in 2013.
-She received custody of their child.
-During the divorce proceedings she learned that she was pregnant.
-The unborn child was never mentioned in the Decree of Divorce.
-She did not know it was possible to amend the petition during the course of the divorce proceedings to include the unborn child.Jade and her ex-husband continued to live together for six months after the birth of the child, but she was the one who primarily took care of the child.
-When her ex-husband left, he didn’t seek parent time with the children for two years.
-When he re-entered the lives of Jade and the children, he made demands about when he wanted to see them.
-Jade did her best to facilitate open parent time, believing that it was important for the children to develop a good relationship with their father.
-The father was seeing the children almost every weekend, but there was almost always conflict.
-Jade learned about the statutory parent time schedule and felt like there would be less conflict if she didn’t have to interact with him during the parent exchanges every single weekend.
-When she suggested a new schedule for parent time, instead of “on demand” parent time, he filed the Petition to Modify and requested Temporary Orders.
-His statement in support made it sound as though he had been the primary caretaker of the children.Jade was very alarmed after being served.
+Our client was alarmed after being served.
 It seemed devastating after everything she had done to cooperate with the father of the children.
-She didn’t have the money to pay for an attorney while he was represented by counsel.
-She was very frightened about what would happen if she didn’t have an attorney to help her.
+She didn’t have the money to pay for an attorney, and he had an attorney.
 Jade learned about the Timpanogos Legal Center Document Clinic and went through the screening process.
-By the time she contacted TLC she only had a short time left to respond, and it was over Thanksgiving break, which would be a very difficult time to find a volunteer attorney to help.
-Regardless of the time crunch, TLC took the case and helped her file an answer and counterclaim to the Petition to Modify and a response and counter-motion to the Motion for Temporary Orders.
-Armed with legal advice, and an understanding of the process, and solid documents that laid out her case, Jade came to a stipulation with the opposing attorney that worked out well for the children, for Jade, and for the father of the kids.Jade is extremely grateful for the legal help she received at a critical time for her and the children.
+By the time she contacted us she only had a short time left to respond, and it was over Thanksgiving break, which would be a very difficult time to find an attorney to help.
+Regardless of the time crunch, we took the case and helped her file an answer and counterclaim to the Petition to Modify and a response and counter-motion to the Motion for Temporary Orders.
+Armed with legal advice, an understanding of the process, and solid documents that laid out her case, our client came to a stipulation with the opposing attorney that worked out well for the children, for our client, and for the father of the kids.
+She is extremely grateful for the legal help she received at a critical time for her and the children.

-A few months later when Cristina tried to get the boys back, father refused to return them.
-Cristina had no way to get to Arizona to pick up the boys.
-She went to the Court Clerk to ask for assistance in getting her sons returned to her, but they could not assist her and she did not receive any referrals.
+A few months later when she tried to get the boys back, her ex-husband refused to return them.
+She had no way to get to Arizona to pick up the boys.
+She went to the Court Clerk to ask for help in getting her sons back, but they could not assist her and she did not receive any referrals.
 She did not know where to go for help.
 She saved her money to go to Arizona with a copy of her Decree.
-After she went to the school and showed them a copy of the Decree giving her full custody they called the police.
+After she went to the school in Arizona and showed them a copy of the Decree giving her full custody, the school called the police.
 The officer told her they would not let her take her sons since they had been in Arizona for 16 months by that point, despite the fact the father had no court order.
-Cristina saw her younger son at the school.
+Our client saw her younger son at the school.
 He had lost weight and did not look very healthy.
-The son had previously reported to her by phone that the dad and stepmom were seldom home, didn’t prepare meals, and he had seen drug paraphernalia in the home and he suspected that the parents used drugs.
+The son had told her by phone that the dad and stepmom were seldom home, didn’t prepare meals, and had drug paraphernalia in the home, so he suspected that the parents used drugs.

-Thomas -Thomas *—I initially met him at the Family Justice Center clinic.
-His long-term girlfriend and mother of his two children had left him to live with her boyfriend.
-She left the two kids as well as her daughter from a previous marriage.
-Thomas tried for several months to reconcile with her, all the while taking care of all three kids.
-The day Thomas came into the Family Justice Center clinic, his ex-girlfriend told him she had contacted a lawyer and was planning to take full custody of the children.
-Thomas felt very discouraged because he had been turned away from other resources for legal advice because he isn’t a documented resident.
-I qualified him for the document clinic.
-I drafted a parentage petition and temporary orders to ensure that there would be a legal document in place in case the mom tried to get the kids and not let them return to Thomas.
-Just as we were about to file, the ex-girlfriend’s attorney contacted him.
-Over the phone, he was trying to encourage Thomas to give up the kids and let his ex-wife have custody.
-Thomas served the attorney with our document clinic paperwork, stating that he wanted custody.
-The case is not resolved yet, but Thomas was so grateful, especially as a Spanish speaker, to have help drafting these important documents that would ensure that he would not simply have his kids taken away.
+The day he came into the Family Justice Center clinic, his ex-girlfriend told him she had contacted a lawyer and was planning to take full custody of the children.
+He felt very discouraged because he had been turned away from other resources for legal advice because he wasn’t a documented U.S. resident.
+He qualified for the document clinic, where we drafted a parentage petition and temporary orders to ensure that there would be a legal document in place in case the mom tried to get the kids and not let them return to our client.
+As Timpanogos Legal was about to send the documents to file, the ex-girlfriend’s attorney contacted him.
+Over the phone, he was trying to encourage our client to give up the kids and let his ex-wife have custody.
+Our client served the attorney with our document clinic paperwork, stating that he wanted custody.
+The case is not resolved yet, but our client was so grateful, especially as a Spanish speaker, to have help drafting these important documents that would ensure that he would not simply have his kids taken away.